ResidentApp/Resident_App/README.md

 # Branches -
-master - has all the code except the NSFW classifier sd/express/routes - has all the code except the NSFW classifier pd/classify - has the code NSFW classifier front-end(flutter) - has the code front the front-end app
+master - has all the code except the NSFW classifier

+front-end(flutter) - has the code front the front-end app

 # What is Resident ?